forestgrape/coronavirus/controlling.md

 * lessen stress
     - secure and affordable life including basic health care
     - less pressure overall
-* healthy nutrition
+* Healthy nutrition
-* providing information and tips to focus on health and the immune system
+* Providing information and tips to focus on health and the immune system

 There are many more reasons good health - including an intact immune system - is important.

 ### Masks
 Mask reduce spread since they mitigate both the infection and spread risk.
-Masks should be changed frequently, but they can be [reused](#mask-cleaning) later on.
+Masks should be changed frequently.
+Mask can be [reused](#mask-cleaning) later on.

 #### Mask Usage
 * For self protection good fit and a good outside-to-inside filter are important.